horga83/h19term/h19-readme.txt

  Ctrl-A L   Toggle logging of serial data to h19term.log Ctrl-A M   Show this user manual
  Ctrl-A Q   CP/M Quick Help
+ Ctrl-A P   Select serial port and baud rate
  Ctrl-A R   Reset the terminal to power up mode
  Ctrl-A X   Exit h19term
  Ctrl-A Z   Help screen
  Ctrl-A Ctrl-A   Send a CTRL-A through to application.

  Serial Port Logging
  -------------------
  When serial data logging is turned on it will show in the bottom right of the status line.
 Data is logged to a file with the name "h19term.log".
- Outgoing bytes are enclosed in a "<>" pair to seperate them from incoming bytes.
+ Outgoing bytes are enclosed in a "{{}}" pairs to seperate them from incoming bytes.
 The file is opened in append mode so you can turn it on and off as you desire without loosing previous information.

  I also have included an h19-keys.odt Open Document file that you can edit with LibreOffice and print a layout of your keyboard.

  Auto Date Function
  ------------------
  When CP/M with clock patches or HDOS boots they will request the date and